The snow is falling, gifts are being wrapped and a strange green creature is gnawing at your face—that's right, it's the winter holidays!

 And yes, even Skeletor can't help but show kindness on this special day (which no one in Eternia even knows exists until a couple of rando kids show up and tell them about it, but hey, good on you, Skeletor).

 And guess what?
 You can watch the entire made-for-TV special right on YouTube.

-In this classic scene, Santa is killed by a time-traveling cop, in a mall, in front of children.
+In one classic scene, Santa is killed by a time-traveling cop, in a mall, in front of children.
 Ho!
 Ho!
 Ho!

 Trancers is an oft-overlooked '80s movie that really deserves more attention for pushing the limits of what a sci-fi story could look like.
 Plus, a young Helen Hunt stars!